Grammys 2022 – see full list of nominees

 Best Melodic Rap Performance

-J. Cole, Lil Baby – ‘Pride Is the Devil’
+J. Cole, Lil Baby – ‘Pride Is The Devil’

 Doja Cat – ‘Need to Know’